kumarabhirup/glitter/README.md

 YOUR_NAME: 'my name goes here', // Eg. Steve Jobs
 YOUR_TWITTER_HANDLE: 'my twitter handle goes here', // Your Twitter handle (without @)
 ```
 - In `settings.js` (Same file), change the SCREEN_NAME and NICKNAME property.
-That needs to be of the person whose followers are to followed in Follower Churning process.
+That needs to be of the person whose followers are to be followed in Follower Churning process.
 ```
 PERSON_TWITTER_HANDLE: 'john_doe', // The Twitter handle (without @) of the person whose followers are to be followed
 PERSON_NICKNAME: 'JohnDoe' // A small name or a nickname of that person